MellowCobra/A-Glossary-of-Ice-and-Fire-in-Vue.js/README.md

-# glossary-of-ice-and-fire-client
+# A Glossary of Ice and Fire

-> A Vue.js project
+> A Vue.js application that displays data from Joakim Skoog's [API of Ice and Fire](https://anapioficeandfire.com)

+Currently shows a list of Books, Characters, and Houses of Westeros, pulled from Skoog's respective APIs.

 ## Build Setup